 Net Operating Profit after Tax Calculator

-How to Calculate using Calculator
+How to Calculate using Calculator?

-Formula for calculating operating profit is as follows:
+The formula for calculating operating profit is as follows:

-Operating Profit = Gross profit – Operating Expenses
+Operating Profit = Gross Profit – Operating Expenses

-It is the rate of tax applicable to the company for which you are calculating net operating profit after tax.
+Tax Rate – It is the rate of tax applicable to the company for which you are calculating net operating profit after tax.